 Dimitra is the Marketing and Social Media Officer.
 She has recently graduated from City University London with a master's degree in Culture, Policy and Management and she is interested in arts marketing.
 She has also studied photography and enjoys theatre, music and dance performances.
 To view her photography portfolio click here.

-Fay is a regular and popular volunteer with Disabilty Advice Service Lambeth since 2006 and has helped many people with their problems during that time.
+Fay is a Windrush Elder and a regular and popular volunteer with Disability Advice Service Lambeth since 2006 and has helped many people with their problems during that time.
 Fay is an extremely modest person but we would like to take this opportunity to thank her for everything she does to support her local community and congratulate her on the well-deserved recognition she has received.
 She has been nominated for a South London Heroes Award in recognition of her many years of voluntary work in the Brixton area.

 Elaine is trained at Morley College as an actress and has studied Voice Over at The London Academy of Radio Film and Television.
 She has participated in various radio, theatre and TV productions including roles in “Empathy” and “Little Miss Jocelyn” for the BBC and 'Skins' for E4 while in theatre she has played roles such as Valmai in “A Night Under Canvas” and Mattie in “The Beguiled”.
 She has also acted in several independent films including Theresa in “The Empire” and Agent Sonia, a time traveling secret agent in 'Bygones', which was shown at The Cannes Film Festival.
 Elaine was shortlisted for the Norman Beaton Fellowship Award for BBC Radio Drama and was a dancer in the opening ceremony of the Paralympics Games in 2012.
 She has recently participated in a radio play for Resonance FM playing a medic.